MaastrichtU-IDS/dsri-documentation/website/docs/start-workspace.md

 ## Pick an interface

-First step to get your code running on the DSRI is to pick a base interface, we prepared generic Docker images for data science with your favorite web UI pre-installed to access it
+First step to get your code running on the DSRI is to pick a base interface, and a start a container based on this interface.
+We prepared generic Docker images for data science workspaces with your favorite web UI pre-installed to access it.
+So you just need to choose your favorite workspace, and start it from the DSRI Catalog.

 1. Login to the DSRI dashboard
 2. Select your project, or create one with a meaningful short name representing your project, e.g. `drug-repurposing-graph`